dleeftink/QuickSet/readme.md

 ##### `set.stat: [UintArray]`
 This property displays the values associated with the ranked integers.
-Same length as `.rank`
+Same length as `rank`

+**Together, `rank` and `stat` yield the top-k window of most frequent integers in a `QuickSet`.**

-Note that `.rank` and `.stat` may contain multiple zeroes; if zero is an integer you have inserted into the set, the first indexed zero in `.rank` keeps track of its count at the same index position in `.stat`.
+> Note that `rank` and `stat` may contain multiple zeroes.
+If zero is an integer you have previously inserted, you can access this by looking for the first indexed zero in `rank`, its value reflected at the same index position in `stat`.

 ## API